shahd9290/Assets-Repository/README.md

 29/02/2024 -
 Postman works correctly to insert data via the add asset method within the backend assetConntroller class , however frontend is stating missing data still , attempt to hardcode data has not worked and only brought more errors.

+12/03/2024 -
+Edit button is successfully in the table , and seperate page is created .
+However issues with the onclick function to a prefilled form and filling the form